cdot65/pan-scm-sdk/docs/sdk/models/objects/application_models.md

 \* Exactly one container type (folder/snippet) must be provided
 \** Only required for response model

+## Exceptions

+The Application models can raise the following exceptions during validation:

+- **ValueError**: Raised in several scenarios:
+    - When multiple container types (folder/snippet) are specified for create operations
+    - When no container type is specified for create operations
+    - When name pattern validation fails
+    - When field length validations fail
+    - When required fields are missing

 ## Model Validators

 ### Container Type Validation